vekatze/neut/book/src/static-memory-management.md

 }
 ```

 The `!` prefix is unnecessary if the variable can be copied for free.
-For example, the compiler accepts the following code:
+For example, consider the following code:

 ```neut
 define make-pair(x: int): pair(int, int) {